samTime101/TCP-server-in-C/README.md

   U can also use `Telnet`

-  alternatively u can also use `TCP clients tester`
+  alternatively u can also use `TCP clients tester` in PC

+  Also u can test via your mobile [TCP App android](https://play.google.com/store/apps/details?id=com.sollae.eztcpclient&hl=en)

   or U can write your own TCP client in C
 # Demo